 KMZ Zenit B / Zenit E

 In 1980 I was posted to Lagos, Nigeria, the chaotic commercial capital of West Africa, perhaps all of Africa.
 Saying West, This place is as remote from the Western world concept as it could be.
-To emphasise on the gap between the two cultures, we used to fly Swissair (RIP) from Zurich, being the most organized, prim, proper and orderly city on earth, to Lagos which was anything but.
+To emphasize on the gap between the two cultures, we used to fly Swissair (RIP) from Zurich, being the most organized, prim, proper, and orderly city on earth, to Lagos which was anything but.

 One aspect of life in Lagos was traffic and road infrastructure.
 Just imagine shuffling domino bricks on a table, where bricks fall everywhere, facing any direction.
 This is a road in Lagos at any given day save for Sunday.
 The ever traffic jams have a term – ‘go-slow’, pronounced ‘goslo’.
-Driving to office I used to leave my car some two kilometres away and walk the distance, where the driver got to the office an hour later.
+Driving to the office I used to leave my car some two kilometers away and walk the distance, where the driver got to the office an hour later.
 Lagos economy was booming, but hard infrastructure lagged generations behind; be it water, electricity, sewage and in this case roads.
 All of that was non-existent.
-At home, we relied upon water tanker to fill our reservoir, a generator for power and the swage run along the street in an open gutter.
+At home, we relied upon a water tanker to fill our reservoir, a generator for power, and the swage run along the street in an open gutter.
 All that on an island where the expatriates and the affluent rich lived.
 The government had spent enormous fortunes on remedying all that, but once the allotted funds were sieved through all hungry hands on the way to completion, there was nothing left to show for it but a thin veneer of sort of results.
-For fairness, Lagos population continuously swelled by rural population moving to town, which lacked the basics to accept them, as well as opportunity.
+For fairness, Lagos’s population was continuously swelling by the rural population moving to town, which lacked the basics to accept them, as well as opportunity.

 The roads were a collection of potholes connected with strips of asphalt.
 Driving in a straight line was out of the question, much contributing to confuse the traffic.
 Sidewalks were fair game for motorists.
 Being mud, cars were slipping to any which direction.
 This is in the dry season.
 When it rained the roads were so flooded, so a truck or bus passing by your car would create a wake wave that would lift the car and send it sailing.